Laura Benanti: Personal life

 Benanti met Chris Barron, lead singer of the Spin Doctors, in the early 2000s.
 They married on July 25, 2005, but by the end of that year were in the process of a divorce, which was finalized in 2006.
 At the 2005 World AIDS Day "dream cast" concert of The Secret Garden, she met actor Steven Pasquale.
 They married in September 2007 and mutually filed for divorce in July 2013.

 On June 12, 2015, she became engaged to Patrick Brown.
 They married on November 15, 2015.
 In 2017, they had a daughter, Ella.
 A second daughter, Louisa, was born via surrogate in 2022.
-On April 7, 2023, Benanti announced that she had suffered a miscarriage while on stage at a Broadway themed cruise.
+On April 7, 2023, Benanti announced that she had suffered a miscarriage while on stage on a Broadway themed cruise.
 Knowing she was having the miscarriage, she continued to perform saying that "if it had been our first loss, or even our second, I likely wouldn't have been able to go on […] but unfortunately I am not a stranger to the pain and emptiness of losing a pregnancy".